michaelkoohang/Transcity/README.md

 ZIPCODES = ["90036", "90035"]
 ```
 You need to edit these values so that they point to the right files and filter the right data.
-I left some comments in the code, but here's a description of each variable:
+Here's a description of each variable:
 - INPUT_FILE    --> the name of the file you want to extract data from
 - OUTPUT_FILE   --> the name of the new file that will be created from the extraction
 - COLUMNS       --> a list of all the columns you want from the input file
 - ZIPCODES      --> a list of all the zipcodes you want to filter the dataset by

-INPUT_FILE and OUTPUT_FILE are just for reading the right file and naming the new file that will be generated.
-COLUMNS and ZIPCODES are what you use to filter the data.
+INPUT_FILE and OUTPUT_FILE are for reading the correct file and naming the new file that will be exported.
+COLUMNS and ZIPCODES are used to filter the data.
 Make sure all of these values are __exact__ matches.

 ### How to Export 💯
 Once you have the 4 variables configured, you're ready to export: